David-Hien/Unit-1/reflection.md

 ## Question 6: What didn't work for you during the development of Unit 1?
 Because my plan wasn't clear, I struggle with time management and had to do a lot more work close to the deadline.

+## Question 8: A developer is responsible only for the accompolishment of the success criteria.
+Do you agree or disagree?
+Defend your answer.
+I disagree to the statement that it's only the developers' job to fulfil the requirements of the success criteria.
+Although that is minimum standard, there are many people that goes beyond this, carrying the responsibilities for their programs as long as it exists.